SteeltoeOSS/Documentation/api/v4/logging/dynamic-serilog-logging.md

-# Serilog Dynamic Logger
+# Dynamic Serilog Logging

-This logging provider extends the dynamic logging provider with [Serilog](https://serilog.net/).
-This allows logger minimum levels configured via Serilog to be queried and modified at runtime via the [loggers actuator](../management/loggers.md).
+This logging provider integrates with [Serilog](https://serilog.net/).
+It enables logger minimum levels configured via Serilog to be queried and modified at runtime via the [loggers actuator](../management/loggers.md).

 ## Usage